 A newer feature that also uses this technology was just released by Wahoo Fitness.
 This is the 7 Minute Workout App.
 The TICKR X is able to track movement so Wahoo has been able to use it to track reps when doing certain exercises.
-The 7 Minute App puts together a high intensity 12 exercise workout with a timer and rep counter to track and push an athlete through a short, but proven workout.
-The main workout contains exercises such as jumping jacks, bench dips, push ups, plank, wall sit, and more.
-Some exercises focus on reps and others on staying still, both taking advantage of the movement technology. each exercise is done for 30 seconds with a break between.
-It is a high intensity workout, but since it is short, it can be done even on the busiest days.
+The 7 Minute App puts together a high intensity 12 exercise workout with a timer and rep counter to track and push an athlete through a short but proven workout. the main workout contains exercises such as jumping jacks, bench dips, push ups, plank, wall sit, and more.
+Some exercises focus on reps and others on staying still, both taking advantage of the movement technology.

 Since the TICKR X also tracks heart rate, the Wahoo Fitness app can also guide the user through heart rate based workouts of its own.
 Wahoo calls this their Burst and Burn workouts.
-The Burn workouts are based on staying in the proper heart rate zones to burn fat while the Burst program is made to improve performance and aims for a higher heart rate zone.
+The Burn workouts are based on staying in the proper heart rate zones to burn fat while the Burst program is made to improve performance.
 Both of these are eight week programs that simplify heart rate training.
 There is even a guided workout at the beginning to set up the proper zones and get even the most novice user off on the right foot.

 Speaking of being easy to use, the TICKR X has an LED system built into the unit that flashes to help the user know it is both connected and measuring heart rate.
-The red light is used to notify heart rate and the blue is connection to a device.
-Another crazy thing this is able to do is have double tap control, being able to tap the chest unit.
+Another crazy thing this is able to do is have double tap control.
 Without your phone, the double tap control can be used to add markers or specific points throughout the workout.
 With the phone the double tap can control app functions such as music playback and laps.
 Making it easy to stow your phone away and still have some control.
 The TICKR X is built to be able to be used with over 50 apps and has an open developer API so more and more can be made to work with the device.
 This opens up even more possibilities which Wahoo feels is important.
 I know in the time that I was testing the device, several new features have been launched.

 As I mentioned above, the TICKR X looks a lot like most other heart rate straps.
 It is adjustable with a smooth strap around the midsection.
 The main unit sits over the center of your chest and attaches to the strap via two snaps, one on each side.
-These snaps is what connects the measuring units with the head unit.
+These snaps it what connects the measuring units with the head unit.
 I personally have found the strap to be plenty comfortable and never caused any issues, even on runs of several hours.
 The adjustability has been good and has not slipped which is important, whatever tightness or looseness I have set, the strap has stayed there.
-I have a 38 inch chest so I fall right in the middle of the size spectrum, I am not sure if it functions as well for people on the fringes, I think it would, but cannot say for sure.

 What really has set this apart is the performance.
 Man this thing is versatile.
 You can use it for such a variety of workouts it truly is impressive.
 Of course first and foremost it has to be accurate or it is all for naught.
 I my training I have a pretty good understanding of my heart rate as I train.
 As compared to other devices I have used, I would say that the TICKR X has been as accurate as anything else I have used.
 It can give you live metrics when paired with your phone or watch and matched up with exactly what I expected to see.
 Even the motion analytics were pretty spot on for running.
 If I walked you could see changes in running smoothness and ground contact time.
 I could even see how my numbers changed over the course of a long workout.
 Generally for the worse which helps me know that I need to focus even more on form the longer I go.